nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

 ExpressLibrary is a **desktop app created for librarians to better manage library users and books, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ExpressLibrary gets your tasks done faster than traditional GUI apps.
+ExpressLibrary's user commands are simple and intuitive, making it easy for librarians to get their tasks done in a quick and efficient manner.

 * Table of Contents
 {:toc}